Product Guide

 Base Font Size

-The base font size controls the default text size for body content across your pages.
-All other text sizes (headings, small text, labels) scale proportionally from this base value.
+The base font size sets the default body text size.
+All other sizes (headings, small text, labels) scale proportionally from this value.

 The base font size slider showing the range from 12px to 24px